 In the photo below, one can see the hard case standing upright with its telescoping retractable handle that is used only to pull the hard case on its wheels.
-The four foldable 88-watt (folded) solar panels are leaning against the left side of the hard case.
+The four fold out 88-watt (folded) solar panels are leaning against the left side of the hard case.
 The extension connector-cable systems that connect the solar panels to the hard case are enclosed inside the hard case.

-In the photo below, one can see the four unfolded 88-watt high-efficiency solar panels leaning against a fence and facing the sun.
+In the photo below, one can see the four unfolded 88-watt high-efficiency portable solar panels leaning against a fence and facing the sun.